 Participants with UC or IC who had higher exercise levels at the start of the study were less likely to develop active disease 6 months later.

 However, the benefit of exercise was not statistically significant.
-Confirming whether exercise can help to maintain colitis remission will require more research.
+Confirming whether exercise can help maintain colitis remission will require more research.

 Avoiding certain pain relievers